 Time of day and weather

 This year we have had amazing weather and one of the things I always hear is that people think bright sunshine is the best for outside photographs.
-This is definitely not the case, especially during the bluebell season.
+Whilst all photographers seek out amazing sunlight where we can, in this country you just cannot rely on it especially during the months of April and May!
+There are benefits to the sun not showing its face.
 Not only, does the sun create squinting in pictures and means you have to think twice as hard as to where to position your subjects, it also means that you have harsh shadows and bright distracting spots to contend with.
-Instead, on a sunny day, choose 6pm onwards or get up very early, as the sun will be lower and you’ll start to get softer shadows and golden spots throughout the trees.
+On a really sunny day choose later in the afternoon or early morning, as the sun will be lower and you’ll start to get softer shadows and golden spots throughout the trees.
 The bluebells will also be more prominent rather than the light bouncing off the green and reducing the impact of the blue.
+If you do photograph in the sun, make sure to get your subject to stand in a shaded spot with the light coming in behind or to the side of them, try to avoid it being directly on their face.

 If it is an overcast day, fear not!
-You can actually get some gorgeous photos still, and you don’t have to worry about the above, you can pretty much place your subject anywhere.
+You can actually get some gorgeous photos still, and you don’t have to worry about the above, you can pretty much place your subject anywhere as long as it’s not too dark.
+You want to make sure they are facing some open space where the light of the sky/clouds is reflecting onto their face and into their eyes.

 Angle and positioning